 The science of designing a workplace with the abilities and needs of your employees in mind, also known as ergonomics, should be factored into every piece of office furniture you purchase.

 From footrests to adjustable monitor arms or chairs that properly support the lower backs of your employees, ergonomics can have a significant impact on the productivity, health, and happiness of your team members.
 Choosing office furniture built with ergonomics in mind is essential for any efficient workplace.

 Adjustability and Flexibility

 Employees come in all different shapes and sizes, which is why the office furniture you choose needs to have the flexibility required to meet their individual needs.
-Many desk and table solutions are height adjustable to ensure employees can be productive while maintaining proper posture.
+Many desks and table solutions are height adjustable to ensure employees can be productive while maintaining proper posture.

 Likewise, the office chairs you choose should include features such as adjustable arm, head, and backrests.
 Investing in furniture that can be adjusted to the specifications of your employees can help keep everyone in the office comfortable and focused on their work.